Xanni-Development/distrodeploy/README.md

 -   You're done the bot should be running
 -   To stop it run `docker compose down`.
 If you want to clear all data including database run `docker compose down -v`

+### Changing VM Provider

+-   In `./src/Providers/` there is Base provider and Docker provider.
+Base provider is the abstract class you will need to implement to make new provider.
+-   After you make the new provider maybe with `QEMU` change provider in `./src/DiscordBot/Data/BotProvider.ts` into your new provider

 ## Deployment Guide

 -   Install Docker